linode/apl-docs/docs/cons-configuring-secrets.md

 This page describes how to create a secret, and how to edit a secret.
 Both creating and editing a secret use the same form.

+Any secret that is created here should have it's counterpart in Vault by the same name.
+Otomi will create kubernetes secrets from those Vault secrets.
+These can then be registered in services or jobs, as injected env vars, or file mounts.

 Screenshot:

 ![Console: new secret](img/console-new-secret.png)